-I am a PhD candidate in the Department of Government at Harvard University and Graduate Student Associate at the Fairbank Center for Chinese Studies.
-I will join the Belfer Center International Security Program and Cyber Security Project at the Harvard Kennedy School of Government as a postdoctoral research fellow in the fall of 2018.
-Beginning in the summer of 2019, I will join the Brown University Department of Political Science and Watson Institute for International Affairs as an assistant professor in the summer of 2019.
+I am a postdoctoral research fellow in the Belfer Center International Security Program and Cyber Security Project at the Harvard Kennedy School of Government.
+I will join the Brown University Department of Political Science and Watson Institute for International and Public Affairs as an assistant professor in the summer of 2019.

-My research focuses on international security and Chinese foreign policy, with a particular interest on the design of institutions responsible for national security decision-making.
-My dissertation offers a theory of the origins and consequences of national security institutional design, coupling original cross-national time series data with new archival and interview data from China, Taiwan, India and Pakistan.
-Other research projects utilize qualitative, statistical and experimental methods to address theoretical puzzles regarding the politics of national leaders, elite advisers and cyber security across a variety of regional contexts.
+My research focuses on international security and Chinese foreign policy, with a particular interest in the design of institutions responsible for national security decision-making.
+My book project offers a theory of the origins and consequences of national security institutions, coupling an original cross-national time series dataset with new archival and interview data from China, Taiwan, India and Pakistan.
+Other research projects employ qualitative, statistical and experimental methods to address theoretical puzzles regarding the politics of national leaders, elite advisers, and cyber security across a variety of regional contexts.

 Image: People's Liberation Army soldier in Tiananmen Square, Beijing - 2005